 This facility for physically and mentally handicapped children is in Banepa, a small town to the east of Kathmandu.
 Over the past 3 years, the Juniper Trust has contributed £7000 towards a new physiotherapy unit.
 The implications of the innovative work of this little school are important and the medical department of Kathmandu University is taking an interest in the project as an example of best practice.

 Earlier in May, Angela Davis from KE Adventure Travel visited ABVK to assess the need for further help.
 It was agreed to sponsor a second physiotherapist to help reach disabled children in villages close by who were unable to attend the school for treatment.
 The aim of the physiotherapy programme is to help children with mental and physical difficulties to have a better quality of life, one that will require minimum support from their parents in the future.

 In July 2012, Alderley Edge School for Girls visited Gitare School in Kenya to help build a library for the school.
 Prior to their arrival, the foundations had been dug and the main walls were erected.
 Alderley Edge pupils and parents hand-mixed cement to lay the library floor, made A-frames for the roof and built 3 sets of book-shelves.
 Alderley Edge raised £11,300 to complete this project.

-For more information on these appeals (for which we are still raising funds) and for new worldwide projects being considered by KE and the Juniper Trust, go to: junipertrust.co.uk
+For more information on these appeals (for which we are still raising funds) and other projects worldwide including new ones being considered by KE and the Juniper Trust, go to: junipertrust.co.uk

 If you want to make a contribution to a particular project you can do it online, or send your donation to: The Juniper Trust, PO Box 104, Keswick, CA12 5WD